JakeSteam/blog-programming/_drafts/2024-11-18-what-the-hell-are-octocats.md

     <td>
       <a href="https://octodex.github.com/electrocat/"><img src="/assets/images/2024/octocats/electrocat.png" /></a><br>
       <b>#71: Electrocat</b><br><i><a href="https://github.com/cameronmcefee">Cameron McEfee</a> (2012-02-29)</i><br>
-      A reference to electricity, unknown purpose.
+      A reference to electricity, used for GitHub's "<a href="https://www.github.careers/experienced-professionals">Security and IT</a>" jobs, possibly other uses.
     </td>
     <td>
       <a href="https://octodex.github.com/snowoctocat/"><img src="/assets/images/2024/octocats/snowoctocat.png" /></a><br>